jerryagenyi/naija-news-hub/docs/dev/file-relationship-rules.md

 3. Does this change affect the API?
 4. Does this change affect the scraper functionality?
 5. Does this change affect Crawl4AI integration?
+6. Does this change affect AI agent integration?
-6. Does this change affect configuration requirements?
+7. Does this change affect configuration requirements?
-7. Does this change require updates to tests?
+8. Does this change require updates to tests?
-8. Does this change require updates to documentation?
+9. Does this change require updates to documentation?

 For each "yes" answer, identify the related files using this document and update them accordingly.